whiskyechobravo/kerko/docs/guides.md

 python setup.py compile_catalog
 ```

+!!! tip "Contributing your translation"

     You are welcome to contribute your translation.
 See [Submitting a
-translation](#submitting-a-translation).
-It is only thanks to user contributions
+    translation](contributing.md#submitting-a-translation).
+It is only thanks to
-that Kerko is available in multiple languages.
+    user contributions that Kerko is available in multiple languages.

 ## Translating KerkoApp

-Note that Kerko and KerkoApp have separate translation files and that most
-messages actually come from Kerko.
-For translating Kerko's messages, please
-refer to [Kerko's documentation][Kerko].
+Although most user interface messages come from Kerko, KerkoApp also has its own
+separate translation file.

-KerkoApp can be translated with [Babel](http://babel.pocoo.org).
+KerkoApp translations are managed with [Babel](http://babel.pocoo.org).

 The following commands should be executed from the directory that contains
-`babel.cfg`, and the appropriate [virtual environment][venv] must have been
+`babel.cfg`, and the [virtual environment][venv] must have been activated
-activated beforehand.
+beforehand.

 Create or update the PO file template (POT).
 Replace `CURRENT_VERSION` with your
 current KerkoApp version: